-- 13.1 The CLC will investigate concerns relating to discrimination and disciplinary proceedings will be taken if it is satisfied that there is a case to answer. - 13.2 Where a court or tribunal decides that you have committed an unlawful act of discrimination that finding will be treated by the CLC as a breach of the Overriding Principle to Promote Equality of Access and Service.
+- 1. The CLC will investigate concerns relating to discrimination and disciplinary proceedings will be taken if it is satisfied that there is a case to answer. - 2.
+Where a court or tribunal decides that you have committed an unlawful act of discrimination that finding will be treated by the CLC as a breach of the Ethical Principle to Promote and support equality, diversity and inclusion in practice and service delivery.

-Equality - Example Policy
+Example Equality Policy